divyam8/Machine-Learning/README.md

 # Machine-Learning
-Implementation of interesting Machine Learning and Recommendations Algorithms
+Implementation of interesting Machine Learning and Recommendation Algorithms